let-sh/docs/content/zh/cli/overview.md

 ### Login

-> product have been released, you could contact contect@let.sh for further information.
+> product have been released, you could contact contact@let.sh for further information.

 currently only support login via github